Republicans Cheer as Trumpist Judge Launches Holy War Against Government

 Donald Trump’s allies are turning the battle against coronavirus into a culture war by claiming that social-distancing rules are a government attack on Christianity.

-The Department of Justice announced that Attorney General William Barr is poised to sue states that limit the ability of parishioners to pray together in the midst of this pandemic.
-A number of Republican governors, including Florida’s Ron DeSantis, have exempted religious services from some or all of their states’ social distancing rules.
+The Department of Justice announced Attorney General William Barr is poised to sue states that limit the ability of parishioners to pray together in the midst of this pandemic.
+A number of Republican governors, including Florida’s Ron DeSantis, have exempted religious services from some or all of their states’ social-distancing rules.

-And a judge who Trump recently appointed to the federal bench, and may be grooming for the Supreme Court, is now wildly attacking social-distancing rules as a supposedly grievous “threat” to Christian “believers.”
+And a judge recently appointed to the federal bench, who Trump may be grooming for a Supreme Court nomination, is now wildly attacking social-distancing rules as a supposedly grievous “threat” to Christian “believers.”